Dr Hyde Park

-Dr. Hyde Park (Páirc de hÍde in Irish) is a Gaelic Athletic Association (GAA) stadium in Roscommon, Ireland.
+Dr Hyde Park (Páirc de hÍde in Irish) is a Gaelic Athletic Association (GAA) stadium in Roscommon, Ireland.
 Built in 1969 and officially opened in 1971, it is the home of the Roscommon county football team, with Athleague being the traditional home for the Roscommon county hurling team.
 Named after Gaelic scholar and first President of Ireland, Douglas Hyde, the ground previously had a capacity of about 33,612, which was reduced to 18,500 after a nationwide inspection of facilities by the GAA in 2011.
-Remedial works were planned to raise the capacity to 25,000.
-At present, the capacity is 25,000.
-At the start of 2023, a refurbishment project began, which saw the ground's capacity increase to 25,000.
+At the start of 2023, a refurbishment project began, to increase the ground's capacity to 25,000.